Quick Start

 Authorization

-The $ACCESS_ID is the ID of the API user you are using to make requests.
-If you do not have or do not know the API_ID, ask your System Administrator.
+• $ACCESS_ID: This is the Access ID of your API user account.
+If you do know this value, contact your System Administrator.

-The value of the final Authorization header should look like:
+The following example illustrates how the value of the Authorization header should look:

 TC 12345678901234567890:PthSlXIA7rNMow1h8wShfvOnTOhxHd+7njUe4MT4ZSs=